moabs81/moabs81.github.io/readme.md

 Compoments
     Page Layout Component - /src/components/pageLayout
-        Page Layout is esssentially a wrapper for the presentation of the component App Component - /src/components/serverReviewsComponent
+        Page Layout is esssentially a wrapper for the presentation of the component.
+It is a workbench of sorts that I've been working on for a bit as place to put components to showcase, in this case the server reviews component
+    App Component - /src/components/serverReviewsComponent
         Contained within page's contentContainer div